This post may contain affiliate links. Please read our disclosure policy.

 - Heat olive oil in a large, oven-safe skillet over medium heat.
 Add onion and cook, stirring often, until softened.
 Add diced ham and garlic and cook for several minutes, until browned.

 - Add chicken broth, tortellini and heavy cream.
 Stir until combined and bring to a boil.
-Cook for about 8-10 minutes or until most of the liquid is absorbed and tortellini are tender.
+Simmer uncovered for about 8-10 minutes or until most of the liquid is absorbed and tortellini are tender.

 - Meanwhile, heat the broiler on your oven (place the rack in the center of your oven).